Updated June 30, 2023

 Consider we have a dataset of travel agencies, now we need to calculate from the data that how many people choose to travel to a particular destination.
 To achieve this, we will need to take the goal as key, and for the count, we will take the value as 1.
 So, in the mapper phase, we will be mapping the destination to value 1.
 Now in the shuffle and sort phase after the mapper, it will map all the values to a particular key.
 E.g. if we have a destination as MAA, we have mapped 1 also we have 2 occurrences after the shuffling and sorting, we will get MAA,(1,1) where (1,1) is the value.
 Now, in the reducer phase, we already have a logic implemented in the reducer phase to add the values to get the total count of the ticket booked for the destination.
 This is the flow of MapReduce.

 Below is the screenshot of the implemented program for the above example.

 Executing the Hadoop

-For Execution of Hadoop, we first need to build the jar and then we can execute using below command Hadoop jar eample.jar /input.txt /output.txt
+For Execution of Hadoop, we first need to build the jar, and then we can achieve using the below command Hadoop jar eample.jar /input.txt /output.txt

 Here we have discussed the core components of the Hadoop like HDFS, Map Reduce, and YARN.
-It is a distributed cluster computing framework which helps to store and process the data and do the required analysis on the captured data.
-Hadoop is flexible, reliable in terms of data as data is replicated and scalable i.e. we can add more machines to the cluster for storing and processing of data.
+It is a distributed cluster computing framework that helps store and process the data and do the required analysis of the captured data.
+Hadoop is flexible, reliable in terms of data as data is replicated and scalable, i.e. we can add more machines to the cluster for storing and processing data.

 This has been a guide to Hadoop Components.
-Here we discussed the core components of the Hadoop with Examples.
+Here we discussed the core components of Hadoop with examples.
 You can also go through our other suggested articles to learn more –